madebymode/traefik-modsecurity-plugin/README.md

 The *dummy* service is created so the waf container forward the request to a service and respond with 200 OK all the time.

-*NEW*: Caching modsecurity responses helps to minimize the overhead of processing every request and improves performance.
-By generating cache keys based on various factors like the request method, host, request URI, headers, and remote address, we can ensure that different requests are treated uniquely, while similar requests can be served from the plugins modsecurity response cache.
-This approach helps in reducing the load on the modsecurity instance and improves response times for requests.
-You can tune this to your liking but we recommend the following options:

 ## Configuration

 This plugin supports these configuration: